doironm1ATWIT/Applied-Deep-Learning-Final-Project/README.md

 My implentation:
 In my implementation, I used a similar approach.
 A sample size of 5000 due to limited RAM and GPU in Google Collab.

-1. The text data from the huor dataset was tokenized at sentence level similar to the paper's implementation of this.
+1. The text data from the humor dataset was tokenized at sentence level similar to the paper's implementation of this.
-2. The BERT embeddings model was utilized as well to createh the embeddings that will be utlilized in the parallel lines portion of the model.
+2. The BERT embeddings model was utilized as well to create the embeddings that will be utlilized in the parallel lines portion of the model.
-3. To create the paralell lines portion of the neural network, a dense layer was created for each of the sentences inputted, and then all the layers were then concatenated.
+3. To create the parallel lines portion of the neural network, a dense layer was created for each of the sentences, and then all the layers were then concatenated.
 4. A sequential model was defined for the final layers of the neural network.
 The concatenated layer is passed through the sequential layers, which creates the final model for the output.